What Are Your Family Goals?

 2. Play More Music

 Music makes everyone happier.
-So, make a family goal that you’ll listen to a few minutes every afternoon or once a week.
+So, make a family goal that you’ll listen for a few minutes every afternoon or once a week.

 3. Pray Together